Phytohaemagglutinin: Lymphocyte division

-In medicine these proteins are useful and are used as a mitogen to trigger T-lymphocyte cell division and to activate latent HIV-1 from human peripheral lymphocytes.
+Neuron tracing

 In neuroscience, anterograde tracing is a research method that uses the protein product phytohaemagglutinin PHA-L as a molecular tracer that can be taken up by the cell and transported across the synapse into the next cell thereby tracing the path of axonal projections and relative connections that nerve impulses travel beginning with the source located at the perikaryon (cell body or soma) and through the presynaptic part located on neuron's efferent axon all the way to the point of termination at the efferent synapse which then provides input to another neuron.

-Lymphocytes cultured with phytohaemagglutinin can be used for karyotype analysis.
-Stimulation of peripheral blood lymphocytes by phytohaemagglutinin presents a classic model of transition of cells from the quiescent G0 phase of the cell cycle into G1-, and subsequently progression through S-, G2- and M- phases of the cycle.

 History

 Prior to 1960, crude extracts of PHA were known to coat the surface of red blood cells, make them heavier, and thereby improve the separation of the white cell buffy coat.
 Peter Nowell, an immunologist and pathologist at the University of Pennsylvania in Philadelphia, was using PHA for this purpose in 1960 when he discovered it also had the ability to stimulate mitotic division of lymphocytes from normal peripheral blood.
 Prior to his discovery, these cells were assumed to be the terminal end-products of differentiation.
 This work had tremendous implications for the constitutional study of chromosomal disorders.
-T. C. Hsu's 1979 book "Human and Mammalian Cytogenetics an Historical Perspective" (ISBN 978-1-4612-6159-9) is an excellent resource for this history.